Available Reverse Mortgage Program

 Henry Ford said about the Model T, “You can have any color you want, as long as it’s black!”
 The equivalent in lending is the representative who works for a single lender.
 Their limited product selection may be what they have to sell but it may not be the best solution for you.

-Operating as both a direct lender and a mortgage broker, Thrive Financial – Shawn Sidhu is approved with every major reverse mortgage lender giving you access to more than fifty different product options.
+Operating as both a direct lender and a mortgage broker, C2 Financial Corporation – Shawn Sidhu is approved with every major reverse mortgage lender giving you access to more than fifty different product options.
 Unlike loan officers who can only offer a single lender option, C2 Reverse Mortgage Professionals will recommend the lender and the products that best suit your highly individual needs.

 Home Equity Conversion Mortgage (HECM)